Azure/azure-docs-powershell-azuread/azureadps-2.0/AzureAD/Add-AzureADServicePrincipalOwner.md

 PS C:\> Add-AzureADServicePrincipalOwner -ObjectId $ServicePrincipalId -RefObjectId -$OwnerId
 ```

-The first command gets the object ID of a service principal by using the Get-AzureADServicePrincipal (./Get-AzureADServicePrincipal.md)cmdlet, and then stores it in the $ServicePrincipalId variable.
+The first command gets the object ID of a service principal by using the Get-AzureADServicePrincipal(./Get-AzureADServicePrincipal.md) cmdlet, and then stores it in the `$ServicePrincipalId` variable.

-The second command gets the object ID a user by using the Get-AzureADUser (./Get-AzureADUser.md)cmdlet, and then stores it in the $OwnerId variable.
+The second command gets the object ID a user by using the Get-AzureADUser(./Get-AzureADUser.md) cmdlet, and then stores it in the `$OwnerId` variable.

-The final command adds the user specified by $OwnerId an owner to a service principal specified by $ServicePrincipalId.
+The final command adds the user specified by `$OwnerId` an owner to a service principal specified by `$ServicePrincipalId`.

 ## PARAMETERS